-Mark H. Gallant, is a member of the firm and chair of the health care practice group.
-He concentrates his practice in client counseling and litigation involving federal and state regulation of health care providers and third-party payers.
+Mark concentrates his practice in client counseling and litigation involving federal and state regulation of health care providers and third-party payers.
 Prior to entering private practice in Philadelphia in 1988, Mark served as the deputy chief counsel to the Centers for Medicare & Medicaid Services in Washington, D.C., where he managed all litigation under the Medicare and Medicaid programs for the federal government nationally.
 Prior to that, Mark served for more than 10 years with the Civil Division of the U.S. Justice Department and U.S. Attorney's Office in D.C.

 Perennially listed in The Best Lawyers in America and selected as a Pennsylvania “Super Lawyer" by his peers, Mark is a recipient of Martindale-Hubbell’s highest rating.
-He has written and lectured widely for the American Health Lawyers Association, Pennsylvania Bar Association, and other organizations on Medicare and Medicaid reimbursement, state/federal relations under the Medicaid program, Medicaid managed care and compliance with health care fraud and abuse laws and services as a co-chair of AHLA’s annual Medicare and Medicaid Reimbursement Institute.
-He also is the author of the Medicaid Reimbursement section of the American Health Lawyers Association (Clark, Boardman, Callaghan) Health Law Practice Guide and speaks regularly at AHLA and Pennsylvania Bar Institute programs on governmental and third-party payer health care reimbursement and fraud issues and serves as a planning committee member and co-chair for AHLA’s Annual Medicare and Medicaid Reimbursement Institute in Baltimore.
+He has written and lectured widely for the American Health Lawyers Association, Pennsylvania Bar Association, and other organizations on Medicare and Medicaid reimbursement, state/federal regulations under the Medicaid program, Medicaid managed care and compliance with health care fraud and abuse laws, and serves as a co-chair of AHLA’s annual Medicare and Medicaid Reimbursement Institute.
+He also is the author of the Medicaid Reimbursement section of the American Health Lawyers Association (Clark, Boardman, Callaghan) Health Law Practice Guide and speaks regularly at AHLA and Pennsylvania Bar Institute programs on governmental and third-party payer health care reimbursement and fraud issues.
+He also serves as a planning committee member and co-chair for AHLA’s Annual Medicare and Medicaid Reimbursement Institute in Baltimore.

 • Litigation resulting in the invalidation of CMS reaudit rule that prevented teaching hospitals from adding misclassified teaching costs to their base-year Average Per Resident Amounts.